Skip to main content

 • Annual review reminder

-Start Free →
+Start Assessment →

 Is a fire risk assessment template legally acceptable in the UK?

 A template can be used to record a fire risk assessment, but the document itself must meet the standard of 'suitable and sufficient' under the Regulatory Reform (Fire Safety) Order 2005 (RRO 2005).
-A blank template gives you no guidance on what to assess or how to rate risks — meaning it is easy to produce a document that looks complete but fails legally.
+A blank template gives you no guidance on what to assess or how to rate risks, meaning it is easy to produce a document that looks complete but fails legally.
 FRASafe structures every question to the requirements of BS 9792:2025 and the RRO 2005, so the output meets the legal standard.

 What must a UK fire risk assessment include?